saifjamsheer/fan-controller/README.md

 # Fan Controller
 ### Programming an FPGA to Control a 3-pin Fan

-This README assumes that the user has already connected the Extension board to the FPGA.

 The program is used to control the speed of a 3-pin CPU fan using the Altera DE1-SoC FPGA as an interface.